MaciejWanat/galaxy-shooter-ml/README.md

 # galaxy-shooter-ml
 This is galaxy shooter version that includes machine learning for the game.

-For the base game check out [the master branch](https://github.com/MaciejWanat/galaxy-shooter-ml/tree/master).
+- For the base game check out [the master branch](https://github.com/MaciejWanat/galaxy-shooter-ml/tree/master).
+- For version that includes machine learning on multiple enemies, check out [the machine-learning-multiships branch](https://github.com/MaciejWanat/galaxy-shooter-ml/tree/machine-learning-multiships).

 This is heavily modded version, adjusted for the machine learning purposes.
 It's based on neural networks.
 Currently goal realized by program is shooting the enemies approaching.
 Power-ups and raising difficulty are disabled.